NedaTavakoli/RedMap/README.md

 1. **Scenario 1: Complete Variation Graph**

    In this scenario, we mapped simulated reads onto the complete variation graph.
-Figure~\ref{fig:pipeline} provides an overview of the overall pipeline for this scenario.
+Figure here provides an overview of the overall pipeline for this scenario.
 The pipeline includes graph construction, the creation of xg and gbwt indices, graph pruning, building the GCSA index, and the mapping process.

 2. **Scenario 2: Reduced Variation Graph**